cv21/gen/README.md

 Flexible code generation tool which perfectly integrates with your project.

 #### Main Features
-- Versioned code generation
+- Embedded versioned and widely customizable generators
 - Verbose code generation config
-- Plugged-in versioned generators
+- Parsed and convenient Go code entities

+#### Limitations
+- It's hard to make a custom AST walker.
+You work with already parsed go code which is most convenient for almost all cases.
+- Working only with go modules system (GO111MODULE=on).

 #### Project status
 Beta-version.
 Not recommended to use it in production.

 #### Goals
-The main goal of Gen is to make code generation more flexible and easy to maintain.
+The main goal of *Gen* is to make code generation more flexible and easy to maintain.
-Using Gen you need only `gen.json`, where you could describe a lot of code generation details.
+Using *Gen* you need only `gen.json`, where you could describe a lot of code generation details.

 #### How To Use

-1. Install gen by running `$ go get github.com/cv21/gen/cmd/gen`
+1. Install `gen` by running `$ go get github.com/cv21/gen/cmd/gen`
 2. Add `gen.json` to your project root
 3. Run `$ gen` inside your project root